apache/griffin/griffin-doc/measure/measure-configuration-guide.md

 		* data.dir.depth: integer, depth of data directories, 0 as default.
 		* success.file: success file name,
 		* done.file:
+	+ custom connector
+	    * class: class name for user-provided data connector implementation.
+For Batch it should be implementing BatchDataConnector trait and have static method with signature
+	    ```def apply(ctx: BatchDataConnectorContext): BatchDataConnector```.
+	    For Streaming, it should be implementing StreamingDataConnector and have static method
+	    ```def apply(ctx: StreamingDataConnectorContext): StreamingDataConnector```.
+User-provided
+	    data connector should be present in Spark job's class path, by providing custom jar as -jar parameter to spark-submit or by adding to "jars" list in sparkProperties.json.

 ### <a name="rule"></a>Rule
 - **dsl.type**: Rule dsl type, "spark-sql", "df-ops" and "griffin-dsl".